YossiAshkenazi/Deluge-vscode/README.md

 # Deluge-vscode

 An vscode language client for the [deluge lang](https://www.zoho.com/creator/deluge.html).
 It interfaces with the [Deluge lang server](https://github.com/GuruDhanush/Deluge-Language-Parser).

-An Web editor is also available [here](https://gurudhanush.github.io/Deluge-Editor/).

 > The extension currently takes deluge code with `dg` file extension.

 ## Motivation